Tim Smith (Australian politician): Parliamentary career

-In October 2020, Smith criticised Daniel Andrews over the use of donuts as a symbol for days of zero locally acquired cases of COVID in Victoria.
-Smith attempted to use donuts to create the number 800, a reference to COVID deaths he attributed to Andrews, but was mocked on social media for its apparent resemblance to a penis and testes.
+In October 2020, Smith criticised Daniel Andrews over the use of doughnuts as a symbol for days of zero locally acquired cases of COVID in Victoria.
+Smith attempted to use doughnuts to create the number 800, a reference to COVID deaths he attributed to Andrews, but was mocked on social media for its apparent resemblance to a penis and testes.

 In September 2021, Smith was controversially promoted to the role of Shadow Attorney-General, despite not holding a law degree.

 In October 2021, Smith resigned as Shadow Attorney-General and from the shadow cabinet after he crashed his car while driving under the influence of alcohol.
-His blood-alcohol concentration at the time was 0.131, more than double the legal blood-alcohol limit of 0.050.
-His licence was suspended for 12 months.
-Consequently, the Liberal Party leader, Matthew Guy, recommended to Smith that he not recontest his seat at the next election.
-In November 2021 he announced he would resign from parliament at the next election in November 2022.
+His blood-alcohol concentration at the time was 0.131, almost three times the legal blood-alcohol limit of 0.05.
+His licence was suspended for twelve months.
+Consequently, the Liberal Party leader, Matthew Guy, recommended to Smith that he not re-contest his seat at the next election.
+In November 2021, he announced he would resign from parliament at the next election in November 2022.

-In June 2022, Smith said he would cross the floor after his liberal party Opposition indicated it will support the government in establishing a Treaty - which he labelled as "divisive tokenism".
+In June 2022, Smith said he would cross the floor after the Liberal Party indicated it will support the government in establishing a Treaty with Indigenous Australians – which he labelled as "divisive tokenism".
+Smith was ultimately the sole MP to vote against the Treaty Authority and Other Treaty Elements Bill 2022, with Smith requesting for his dissent to be recorded.

 In September 2022, Smith alleged that Matthew Guy offered to assist him in obtaining a seat in Victoria's upper house which would allow him to remain in parliament, however this never eventuated.

+After announcing his resignation from Parliament, he supported Jess Wilson, Business Council chair and former staffer to Josh Frydenberg for preselection for his seat, where she was ultimately successful.

+Toward the end of his parliamentary career, Smith said in an interview with The Age that he believes the Victorian Liberals should focus its efforts on the outer suburbs and regional seats and offer a point of difference from the Labor Party by moving further to the right.
+In the same interview he describes himself as “a cultural conservative [and] an insufferable constitutional monarchist.”